openmc-dev/openmc/docs/source/usersguide/geometry.rst

 Hexagonal Lattices
 ------------------

-OpenMC also allows creationg of 2D and 3D hexagonal lattices.
+OpenMC also allows creation of 2D and 3D hexagonal lattices.
 Creating a hexagonal lattice is similar to creating a rectangular lattice with a few
 differences: